timj/aandc-fits/README.md

-Paper entitled *The Future of Astronomical Data Formats: Learning from FITS*, submitted to Astronomy & Computing.
+Paper entitled *Learning from FITS: Limitations in use in modern astronomical research*, submitted to Astronomy & Computing.